 It is actually specifically designed for them as it uses a scratch-free material to help protect such things.

-It’s also well placed at the top/front so you can get to it easily, so it’s great for these kind of “often needed” items.
+It’s also well placed at the top/front so you can get to it easily, so it’s great for these kinds of “often needed” items.

 Nothing too fancy here.
 The main compartment is big enough to carry lots of larger things (books, clothes etc) that don’t go in the other pockets.

 It also has a long back pocket which could also take your tablet or other papers that need to be separate from the main section.

 The front pocket of the Nebula 34 is where most of your small stuff will happily go.

 There are three wider mess pockets at the top (see image) as well as lots of smaller ones at the bottom.